 Table 3.
 Common Causes of Non-Glomerular Hematuria

 Excessive anticoagulation from oral anticoagulation therapy does not lead to de novo hematuria.
 However, the degree and duration of hematuria from another cause may be influenced by such therapy.
+American Urologic Association guidelines suggest urologic and nephrogenic evaluation in patients with hematuria on anticoagulation therapy.

 The presence of edema and cardiac arrhythmias may suggest the nephrotic syndrome and atrial fibrillation (with the possibility of renal embolization), respectively.
 Costovertebral angle tenderness is suggestive of ureteral obstruction, often secondary to stone disease, in the afebrile patient.
 When fever and flank tenderness are both present the diagnosis of pyelonephritis should be entertained.